-Standard Life is committed to protecting your personal information.
+Standard Life Assurance Limited (Irish branch) and Standard Life International dac (we) are committed to protecting your personal information.

 Who we are

-We are Standard Life International dac and the Irish branch of Standard Life Assurance Limited; part of the Phoenix Group, one of the UK's largest providers of insurance services.
+We are part of the Phoenix Group, one of the UK's largest providers of insurance services.

 How to contact us

 Information we collect and use

 Information about you that we collect and use includes: